NiCoArtz/BFP8-BusinessProfilingSystem/README.md

   Installing
    - Please install a Microsoft Access first
    - Download the installer @ https://github.com/NiCoArtz/BFP8-BusinessProfilingSystem
+   - Click the BFP8-BPS.msi installer and download it to your computer.
    - Click and follow the procedure in the installation package.

   Executing the Program